ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-03-06-jupyter-notebooks-in-2020.md

 ### Demand for quicker turnaround time from analysis to production

-When we say we want an analysis in production, we may mean:
-* "How can I produce those charts given different inputs quickly?"
-* "How can I apply your feature transformations for my dataset and store them in a database?"
-* "How can I reuse the model you've just trained on my dataset?"
-* "How can I deploy your model in a web server?"

-...in short, we want **not only the artifacts** of one's analyses, **but also the process** that generated those artifacts.

-Before, Jupyter notebooks are seen as a one-off analysis tool: just write your code, generate your plots, and go on your merry way.
-Whenever we want to put these Notebooks into production, we hand them over to a software engineer so that they convert it into a Python script.

 <! -- Include tools like papermill, restart and run kernel -->